P-p-H-d/mlib/README.md

 Return a pre-processing token corresponding to this value (meaning it is evaluated at macro processing stage, not at compiler stage).

+NOTE: It should work for a wide range of inputs except when it is called with a macro function that takes more than one argument (in which case it generates a compiler error).

 ##### M\_DEFERRED\_COMMA

 Return a comma ',' at a later phase of the macro processing steps.